jawee/VsVim-wiki/Resources-for-writing-Visual-Studio-Extensions.md

 - https://github.com/paulcbetts/SaveAllTheTime - reactive solution in VS, save integration, adornments
 - https://github.com/dungpa/fantomas - undo integration, command handling
 - https://github.com/madskristensen/WebEssentials2013 - these guys integrate into so many corners of Visual Studio
+- https://pytools.codeplex.com/ - one of the few OSS projects which has a fully integrated language

 Another good resource is the MSDN forums.
 A lot of the Visual Studio developers monitor that group, Ryan included, and give great answers to the hard questions there.